-Ms. Teng worked at a technology learning start-up in Silicon Valley about a decade ago and served as a founding member of the Chinese national eLearning technology standardization committee.
-She has conducted research in the area of digital learning and resource development at Tsinghua University as well as at UC Berkeley.
-Most recently, she was involved in promoting UC Online, an initiative launched by the UC Office of the President.
+Teng was a director at an e-learning start-up about 20 years ago, and became a founding member of the Chinese national eLearning technology standardization committee.
+She conducted research in the areas of digital learning and SMETE education, as visiting scholars at Tsinghua University and UC Berkeley.
+Later, she worked for UC Online.

 She received her undergraduate degree in Applied Physics from University of Science and Technology Beijing, and her Ph.D. in Materials Science and Engineering from The Johns Hopkins University.
-She began her career conducting research at a multidisciplinary research center at the Lawrence Berkeley National Laboratory, and has about 20 years of cross-disciplinary working experience in academia and industry.
+She began her career conducting research at a multidisciplinary research center at the Lawrence Berkeley National Laboratory, and has more than 20 years cross-disciplinary working experience in academia and industry.